'Make Amazon Pay': Retail behemoth faces 'Black Friday' strikes in 40 countries demanding better wages

 In France and Germany, the strike is being led by the CGT and Ver.di unions at 18 major warehouses to halt shipments from the European markets.

-In the UK, the workers affiliated with the GMB union outside several warehouses.
-Senior organisers from the union said that nearly a hundred will gather to seek a salary hike from 10.50 pounds to 15 pounds.
+In the UK, the workers affiliated with the GMB union will stage protest outside several warehouses.
+Senior organisers from the union said that nearly 100 workers will gather to seek a salary hike from 10.50 pounds to 15 pounds.

 More than 10 US cities will have protests and rallies, and there will also be one outside a Jeff Bezos-owned apartment in New York.

-As per reports, there are also other scheduled protests in India and Tokyo.
+As per reports, other protests are also scheduled in India and Tokyo.
 Bangladeshi textile workers will hold strikes in Dhaka and Chittagong.

 The e-commerce behemoth earlier laid off nearly 10,000 workers.
 The firm has been struggling with employee unrest, with claims of unfair labour practises and staff activity.